FravBox/YagCCs/readme.md

 If another user is credited, you must keep the credit in the code.
 If the code is in my server backups folder, please ask before using it.

 # How To Use
 Everything here assumes you can at least read basic code.
 I tell you what to edit for your server, but some are easier to use than others.
+**Bolded commands are the most useful/finished/easy to use.**

 `server backups` is my personal server backups and aren't useful to outsiders.